LordFuzzBear/week2ResearchRepoDemo/reflections/reflectiveJournal.md

     celsius = ((fahrenheit - 32) *5 / 9)
     print(str(fahrenheit) + "° Fahrenheit is equivalent to", str(celsius) + "° Celsius")

 **_-Note: Another satisfying code!
 I can be quite a meticulous person, so I really enjoyed combing out the finer (potentially unnecessary) details, for example: The comma in python creates a space, whereas the '+' does not!
-When I added in the '°' symbol, in all the places where I have the '+', initially I had a comma.
+When adding in the '°' symbol, all the places where I have the '+' initially had a comma.
 I didn't want there to be a space between the integer and the '°' (e.g. 30° not 30 °).
 However, when I changed this, it gave me back an error!!
 It then took me a minute to realize that I needed to put the 'str' function in front of the integers as Python was trying to read it like an equation._**

 **_-Note: Although I have added in the option "Enter '3' to quit", I am still unsure as to how to do this!
 I will be looking into it._**